-1. Your daughter is walking with friends on campus and, while crossing the street, is struck and badly injured by a speeding vehicle.
-The careless driver is uninsured.
+1. Your daughter is walking with friends on campus.
+While crossing the street, she is struck and badly injured by a speeding vehicle.
+She incurs significant medical bills, but the careless driver is uninsured.

-2. Your son is riding in his friend’s car in another state when the friend takes his eyes off the road and hits a tree, or was driving too fast on an icy road.
-Your son is seriously injured in the crash, requiring extensive medical care and an extended recovery, which causes him to miss time from school and work.
+2. Your son is riding in his friend’s car in another state when the friend takes his eyes off the road and hits a tree.
+Or maybe the friend was driving too fast on an icy road.
+Your son is seriously injured in the crash, requiring an extended recovery which causes him to miss time from school and work.

 3. Your daughter is riding in her college boyfriend’s car.
 Her boyfriend forgot to pay his insurance premiums for the last 4 months and his insurer has cancelled the policy.
 They are hit by a drunk driver who runs a red light, and your daughter is injured needing emergency medical attention.

-The amount of automobile insurance benefits available to your son or daughter in the above situations can vary dramatically depending on whether your child owns his or her own automobile registered in MN, or if they are covered under your automobile insurance.
-For example, if your child owned his or her own automobile, they would be entitled to the following under Minnesota law:
+Whether your son or daughter is entitled to automobile insurance benefits in the above situations can vary dramatically.
+It depends on whether your child owns his or her own automobile registered in MN, or if they are covered under your automobile insurance.
+For example, if your child owns his or her own automobile registered in Minnesota, they would be entitled to the following under Minnesota law:

-1. Under the first scenario, your daughter would have access to no-fault automobile insurance benefits (medical expenses and wage loss benefits up to $20,000 each) from her own car insurance.
-She would also have a right to uninsured motorist benefits (since the careless driver was uninsured) under his automobile insurance policy.
+1. Under the first scenario, your daughter would have access to no-fault automobile insurance benefits.
+No-Fault coverage pay medical expenses and wage loss benefits up to $20,000 each from her own car insurance.
+She would also have a right to uninsured motorist benefits (since the careless driver was uninsured) under her automobile insurance policy.

-2. In the second scenario, you son would have access to no-fault benefits as described, as well a potentially underinsured motorist coverage.
+2. In the second scenario, your son would have access to no-fault benefits as described.
+There would also be an underinsured motorist claim.
 In other words, if the friend’s liability insurance were not enough to compensate him for his injuries, your son would have access to underinsured motorist benefits under his auto insurance policy.

-3. In the third scenario, again, your daughter would have access to no-fault benefits and underinsured motorist benefits under her auto insurance policy.
+3. In the third scenario, again, your daughter would also have access to No-Fault benefits.
+Again, there would be underinsured motorist benefits under her auto insurance policy.

-But what happens if your child doesn’t own his or her own car – as is often the case with college-age children?
+But what happens if your child doesn’t own his or her own car?
+That is often the case with college-age children.
 Most parents (and many insurance agents) assume that the child is covered under the parents’ policies.
 They may be wrong.

-For this reason, our car accident lawyers urge anyone with college-age children to contact your insurance agent and make sure your child is listed as a NAMED INSURED under your automobile policy.
-If the child is a named insured, then they are covered under the above scenarios and the issue of residency is moot.
+For this reason, our auto accident lawyers urge anyone with college-age children to contact their insurance agent and make sure their children are listed as a NAMED INSURED under the parents’ automobile policy.
+You should tell the insurance company that your child is in college and where.
+If the child is a named insured and everything is disclosed, they should be covered under the above scenarios and the issue of residency is moot.

 If you or your college child are injured in a car accident, please call us as soon as possible.
 We are a Minnesota personal injury law firm.
 Our attorneys have over 25 years’ experience successfully handling hundreds of automobile accident injury cases throughout MN.
 An auto accident lawyer will provide you with a free consultation and fully explain your rights to you.